AMPaolella/AMPaolella/README.md

 - 🔭 I’m currently working on **ParlayGPT - A web-based sports betting app leveraging AI to analyze and improve parlay bet outcomes.**

-- 🌱 I’m currently learning **Swift/SwiftUI and preparing for the AWS Cloud Practitioner certification.**
+- 🌱 I’m currently preparing for the AWS Cloud Practitioner certification.**

 - 👯 I’m looking to collaborate on **Open source projects**